gautamdhameja/substrate-validator-set/docs/council-integration.md

 ## Run

-Before running - Alice and Bob are set as initial authorities and also as council members.
+Before running - Double check `Alice` and `Bob` are set as initial authorities and also as council members.

 - Start the chain in the `local_testnet` mode with the non-validator (--charlie) first (so it take the default port and connects with the Polkadot JS web app).
-- Start `--alice` and `--bob` nodes too.
+- Start `--alice` and `--bob` nodes.
 - Alice and Bob will produce blocks and Charlie will only import them as it is not a validator yet.
 - From Charlie's node connected web app instance, make an RPC call `author - rotate_keys`.
 This will print session keys for Charlie node.
 - Use this printed string in the step 4 and make an extrinsic call from `Charlie` account - `Session - set_keys`.
 Put 0x in the proof input.